Nothing is quite as confusing as government financing, and that’s never been truer than now.

 There are the hotel-motel taxes that are added to the bills for rooms in Memphis hotels.
 Shelby County Government has a hotel-motel tax of 5% and City of Memphis has a hotel-motel tax of 1.7%.
 They are used to fund the Memphis Convention and Visitors Bureau and to pay off the bonds on the Memphis Cook Convention Center.

 There’s the Tourism Development Zone (TDZ) which takes in most of downtown.
-In this district, the incremental increase in sales taxes created by a tourism-oriented project is collected and used to pay off bonds issued for that project.
+In this district, the incremental increase in sales taxes created by a large-scale tourism-oriented project is collected and used to pay off bonds issued for that project.
 Some TDZ’s collect all of the sales tax while others can only collect 45% (excluding the portion for public education).
 Another TDZ is likely to be created to fund infrastructure improvements for the Fairgrounds mixed-use development.
+This is the source of money for the Pyramid/Pinch District costs, and if we didn’t have these projects, the money would instead go to Nashville and be spent by state government all across Tennessee.
+State government has to establish these zones and in Memphis, there are two: the one downtown and the one at the Fairgrounds.

 There’s Tax Increment Financing (TIF) which collects increases in city and county property taxes that take place following infrastructure improvements in a specified area.
 A baseline is set and anything above that baseline can be captured to pay for public improvements.
-Uptown is largely funded by a TIF district.
+Uptown is largely funded by a TIF district and there was another one created for the Highland Row project by Poag & McEwen near University of Memphis.
+This is a financing mechanism used successfully in Nashville as a key incentive.

-There’s the Payment-in-lieu-of-taxes (PILOT) program that freezes property taxes at the amount of the unimproved property, and as the property is improved and its value increases, additional taxes are waived for a certain number of years.
+There’s the Payment-in-lieu-of-taxes (PILOT) program that freezes property taxes at the amount of the unimproved property, and as the property is improved and its value increases, it only pays taxes on the old unimproved property rate.
 Memphis and Shelby County have handed out more tax freezes than all metropolitan areas of Tennessee combined.
 PILOT’s are granted by the Industrial Development Board for new businesses and expansions and the Center City Revenue Finance Corporation for downtown projects.

 And There’s More

 The same sort of argument was heard when the FedEx Forum was approved, but the truth is that the taxes being used to pay for both of these projects can’t be spent on education.
-By law, they can only be spent for specific projects like a facility for a professional sports team.
+By law, they can only be spent for specific projects like a public tourism-related facility or a professional sports team.

-Even if they wanted, city and county governments could not redirect these revenues to schools, whose capital funding normally comes from property taxes.
+Even if they wanted, city and county governments could not legally redirect revenues paying for The Pyramid or FedExForum to schools, whose capital funding normally comes from property taxes.

-Or said another way, if the state law did allow this money to be redirected, it would not be $30 million sent to schools.
-It would be $2.1 million, hardly making a dent in the reduction in school funding.
-That’s because the annual payment on the bonds is about $2 million.
-That’s the amount that could be moved, not the $30 million in infrastructure improvements.
+Or said another way, even if the state law did allow this money to be redirected, it would not be $110 million sent to schools.
+It would be more like $6 million, hardly making a dent in the reduction in school funding.
+That’s because the annual payment on the bonds is about $6 million.
+That yearly payment eventually pays back the $110 million in bonds.

-It’s estimated to cost at least $500 million, and it could easily be more.
+It’s estimated to cost at least $500 million.
 Some ardent opponents of the cut in school funding immediately said that if city government could spend that much money on a convention center, it should give Memphis City Schools the $66 million that was cut.